kiranmohanv/ai-governance-portfolio/README.md

  	# AI Governance Portfolio — [Kiran Mohan Vazhapully]

-International and space lawyer building credible, hands-on expertise in AI governance and technical assurance, with a focus on Europe-facing compliance and space and dual-use AI.
+International and space lawyer building hands-on expertise in AI governance and technical assurance.
+I am focusing on Europe-facing compliance and space and dual-use AI.

 ## What I am building